 CAI is the professional designation awarded to auctioneers who meet the experience, education, and ethical standards set by the NAA Education Institute.
-To be granted the CAI designation, auctioneers must have been practicing full-time auctioneers for at least two years (before attending the Institute).
-Attend all three years of CAI at Indiana University, including more than 120 classroom hours.
-They must also complete special projects and complete 24 hours of continuing education every three years to stay accredited.
+Auctioneers must attend all three years of CAI at Indiana University.
 This course has been referred to by many as the Masters of Auctioneering.
 Click here for more info about CAI.

 Auction Technology Specialist = ATS

-A professional designation awarded by the NAA Education Institute helps professional auctioneers understand today’s marketing, both technology-based and traditional.
+A professional designation awarded by the NAA Education Institute helps professional auctioneers understand today’s technology-based and traditional marketing.
 To achieve the ATS designation, an auctioneer must complete 24 classroom hours.
 And provide a custom auction summary report based on knowledge from the designation course, hold online-only auctions, and 24 hours of continuing education every three years.

 Certified Estate Specialist = CES

 The CES professional designation awarded by the NAA Education Institute helps professional auctioneers understand how to conduct and deal with estates settling properly.
-The course also educates professional auctioneers on working with family members and dealing with lawyers and accountants.
-To earn this designation, the auctioneer must complete 21 classroom hours and complete 24 hours of continuing education every three years.
+To earn this designation, the auctioneer must complete 21 classroom hours and 24 hours of continuing education every three years—more information about CES.

 Graduate Personal Property Appraiser = GPPA

 NAA Education Institute awards this professional designation to qualified property appraisers who meet the education and experience requirements of the Institute.
 They must also adhere to a strict code of ethics and standards of practice set forth by the NAA.
-To be designated with the GPPA, auctioneers are required to complete 40 classroom hours, a detailed written appraisal report, and proof of at least two affidavits of appraisals.
-This designation also requires 24 hours of continuing education every three years.
+To be designated with the GPPA, auctioneers must complete 40 classroom hours.
+And provide a detailed written report.
+Click here for more info about GPPA.

 Texas Certified Auction Professional = TCAP

-This professional certification is offered to auctioneers to enhance their business and professional services to the public.
+Auctioneers offer this professional certification to enhance their business and professional services to the public.
 Courses cover business management, marketing, and operations.
-Top-notch auction industry leaders presented classes covering topics to enhance our business and personal lives while moving our businesses forward.
+Top-notch auction industry leaders are presenting classes covering topics to enhance our business and personal lives.
 This is especially different and challenging in this global marketplace.
-Now more than ever, how and where we conduct auctions changes how we learn and conduct business.
+Now more than ever, how and where we conduct auctions have changed.
+Read more about TCAP Certification here.

-If you need assistance to bid or register – Call on Auctioneer Liz Drake of our marketing team to help with “how-to” basics.
+If you need assistance bidding or registering for an auction, call Auctioneer Liz Drake for help with “how-to” basics.
 Liz is the tech member of our marketing team structure.
 She will show you how to use our free mobile app.
-She will explain how the software works in the new world of online auctions.
-Rule number one, always remember to read the terms and conditions.
-BEFORE you bid ;).
+She can explain how the software works in the new world of online auctions.
+The number one rule is remembering to read the terms and conditions.
 This is great advice for any type of auction, live or online.